OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-getaroom.md

-var sessionId;				// Unique identifier of the session var audioEnabled = true;	// True if the audio track of publisher is active var videoEnabled = true;	// True if the video track of publisher is active var numOfVideos = 0;		// Keeps track of the number of videos that are shown
+var sessionId;				// Unique identifier of the session var audioEnabled = true;	// True if the audio track of publisher is active var videoEnabled = true;	// True if the video track of publisher is active var numOfVideos = 0;		// Keeps track of the number of videos that are being shown
 ```

 ---